The $p$-adic Gross-Zagier formula on Shimura curves, II: nonsplit primes: Structure of the proof

 are theta series attached to a quaternion algebra over $F$. \item The sum

 belongs to the isomorphic image $\baar{\bf S}\subset \baar{\bf S}{}'$ of the space of $p$-adic modular forms ${\bf S}$. \end{enumerate} \end{theo}

 By this theorem and the decompositions of $\cI'$ and $\wtil{Z}$, the proof of the kernel identity of Theorem \ref{ker id} (hence of the main theorem) is now reduced to showing the following proposition.
-(See \cite[\S 8.3, last paragraph]{1} for the details of the deduction.) \begin{prop}\lb{kill lp} Under the assumptions of Theorem \ref{theo local comp}, the $p$-adic modular form
+(See \cite[\S 8.3, last paragraph]{1} for the details of the deduction.) \begin{prop}\lb{kill lp} Retain the assumptions of Theorem \ref{theo local comp}, and further assume that $V_{\frakp}A $ is potentially crystalline at all $v\vert p$.
+Then the $p$-adic modular form

 is annihilated by $\lf$. \end{prop}

 Let $S$ be a finite set of non-archimedean places of $F$ such that, for all $v\notin S$, all the data are unramified, $U_{v}$ is maximal, and $\phi_{v}$ is standard.
 Let $K=K^{p}K_{p}$ be the level of the modular form $\tZ(\phi^{\infty})$, and let